DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/system/mapkurator/README.md

 # Text Spotting Module
 ## This module aims to extract all texts from maps.
-The module is built on MapKurator, a text sptting tool developed from the Spatial Computing Lab from UMN.
+The module is built on MapKurator, a text spotting tool developed from the Spatial Computing Lab from UMN.

 ## Environment
 Please refer to [MapKurator Doc](https://knowledge-computing.github.io/mapkurator-doc/#/docs/install1) to setup the enviroment to run the text spotting module.
 It provides the docker image, which is build on nvidia/cuda:11.3.0-devel-ubuntu18.04.